 Tip 3.
 High performers have held leadership positions.

-Even if they work within a team, high performers tend to assume a leadership position or play some sort of leadership role in most of the jobs they’ve had.
+High performers often take on leadership roles, even when they work in a team.
+This happens in most of their jobs.
 High performers tend to step naturally into leadership because they are goal driven and want to make sure that the task at hand gets done successfully.

 Tip 4.
 High performers emphasize goal achievement.

 High performers tend to focus their resumes on the goals they’ve achieved.
-For example, the resume might include: how they achieved sales or revenue goals, completed project goals, or reached or contributed to an organization’s goals.
+For example, their resume might highlight how they achieved sales or revenue goals, completed project objectives, or contributed significantly to an organization’s overall success.
+This focus can be a key factor when identifying high performers during the hiring process.

-A word of caution: since resume writing guidebooks and other resources that people use to help them craft their resumes emphasize the importance of talking about goals and achievements, you can’t rely totally on this information to identify a high performer.
-In other words, some so-so candidates may simply have learned how to write an outstanding resume.
-However, if the resume fits this characteristic as well as most of the other four discussed here, you can safely prescreen the candidate as a high performer.
+A word of caution: since resume writing guidebooks and other resources often emphasize showcasing goals and achievements, you can’t rely solely on this information when identifying high performers.
+Some candidates may simply have mastered the art of crafting an impressive resume.
+However, if the resume exhibits this characteristic along with the other four traits discussed here, you can confidently prescreen the candidate as a high performer.

 Tip 5.
 High performers are involved in many activities.